Meet the Challenge Sheep farmers

 4. Robert and Anna Hawke, Wiltshire

-One of the main reasons for joining the Challenge Sheep project is the opportunity to access the exchange of information that will have benefits not only for their farm, but also for other farmers.
+They joined Challenge Sheep to share information that will benefit not only their farm but also other farmers.

 5. Sam Jones, Worcestershire

-Sam farms at Brookhouse Farm in Worcestershire.
-The farm has been in the family for around 90 years and Sam was shortlisted as Farmers Weekly’s Sheep Farmer of the Year in 2017.
+Sam’s farm has been in his family for more than 90 years.
+He was shortlisted as Farmers Weekly’s Sheep Farmer of the Year in 2017 and won Sheep Innovator of the Year at the 2018 British Farming Awards.

-Sam wanted to get involved in the Challenge Sheep project because he’s keen to gather as much information as possible that will enable informed decisions to be made on the farm.
-He is a real advocate of gathering data and being able to interpret it to improve the success of the business.
+Sam got involved with Challenge Sheep to gather as much information as possible so he could make informed decisions that would benefit his farm.
+He’s an advocate of gathering and interpreting data to improve the success of a business.

 6. Gareth Owen, Leicestershire